dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 The following diagram illustrates an example partial JSON object tree for a redacted vCon.
 The top level object is a JWS signed vCon which contains a vCon in the unsigned form in the payload parameter.
 The second level object is the redacted vcon which refers to the encrypted unredacted vCon in it's redacted parameter.
-Note that the redacted vCon may reference the JWE encrypted vCon either by UUID, URL or direct inclusion.
+Note that the redacted vCon references the JWE encrypted vCon by UUID and may reference it by URL or direct inclusion.
 The JWE encrypted unredacted vCon contains the signed version of the unredacted vCon in the cyphertext parameter.
 The signed unredacted vCon contains the unredacted vCon in the unsigned form in it's payload parameter.